cbartondock/PortableEnv/readme.md

 ## Nice Additions
 I suggest you use iTerm2 as your terminal and install [powerline-shell](https://github.com/b-ryan/powerline-shell).
 I also prefer [Zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) with some [OhMyZsh](https://ohmyz.sh/) [plugins](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins) (git and osx at the least) to bash.
 I've included a .zshrc among config_files.
 If you use zsh, make sure you install powerline-shell and fonts-powerline first.

+## Notes
+I am using my own forks of oh-my-zsh and vim-airline-themes because I've made modifications to them (I will merge with the originals if and when my pull requests are accepted).

+## Caveats
+When installing powerline-shell there is the danger of using the wrong version of pip.
+On linux use system pip (`sudo apt-get install pip`) and *do not upgrade it when it prompts you to*.